*This post may contain affiliate links. Please see my disclosure for more details!*

 Adding the boiling water is not essential, so it’s not on the recipe list – but basically, 1-3tbsp of boiling water sometimes helps smooth buttercream to the perfect texture, especially in cold weather.
 During the summer, you definitely want to avoid any extra liquid.

-The process of decorating the cake is the same as any drip cake – you want to spread buttercream between the layers of the cake, and then create a crumb coat with a small amount of buttercream.
+The process of decorating this speckled cake is the same as any drip cake – you want to spread buttercream between the layers of the cake, and then create a crumb coat with a small amount of buttercream.
 This seals in any crumbs for when you do the final layer of buttercream on the outside.

 My usual team of tools for this is a small angled spatula, a large metal scraper and my turntable – I wouldn’t be able to do these cakes without these.
 You can always watch some of my videos to see how I do this – but honestly, just trust the process, and don’t worry if they are not perfect the first time around.